Pumiliopareia

 Pumiliopareia is an extinct genus of pareiasaurid parareptile from the Permian period of South Africa.
 It is known from a complete skeleton with osteoderms.

 Description

 Pumiliopareia was about 50 cm (19.6 in) in length with a 12 cm (4.7 in) skull.
 It is the smallest known member of the pareiasaurs, measuring only a fifth as long as some of its larger relatives.
 Like Anthodon, its body was entirely covered with osteoderms.
-In analyses that support a pareiasaur origin of turtles, the sister taxon of the testudines.
-However it specifically shares with turtles a single trait only: Ribs greatly expanded anteroposteriorly (i.e. wide).

 Classification

 Originally included under the genus Nanoparia, it was given its own name by Lee 1997 who found it did not form a clade with Nanoparia luckhoffi, the type species of that genus, and preferred to have monophyletic genera.
-Nanoparia may still be a paraphyletic genus, which is allowed in Linanean binomial taxonomy, or it may be that all three pumiliopareiasaurs are similar enough to belong to single genus.